-Now of course, these Bigfoot screams and sounds are all “hear say” as no real credible recordings have been produced to date, according to the majority of scientists.
+Now, of course, these Bigfoot screams and sounds are all “hearsay” as no real credible recordings have been produced to date, according to the majority of scientists.
 But for Bigfoot researchers, there are a couple of standard accepted recorded screams of the beast.
-These audio recordings are then used, when hunting the creature in the form of Bigfoot call blasting.
+These audio recordings are then used when hunting the creature in the form of Bigfoot call blasting.
 This is a method of basically playing audio recordings of the Bigfoot screams to lure the creature out in the open.
 It’s not really known whether or not Bigfoots can actually hear these types of sounds, but there are a number of researchers and enthusiasts that have used this technique in an attempt to encounter the creature.

 Common and well accepted Bigfoot screams & noises by Bigfoot researchers are:

 - 1973 Whoop-Howl from Puyallup, Washington